retaildevcrews/aks-secure-baseline-hack-template/.github/HackGuide.md

 - Set the `ASB_TENANT_ID` repo secret to your Azure Subscription Tenant ID
 - Make sure your org has GitHub Codespaces access
 - Add users to GitHub org
-- Grant write privelege to repo
+- Grant write priveleges to repo

 ### Communication Setup